SoufianeAbbad/TargetData/README.md

 # TargetData
-The repository contains a list of data on assets of bug-bounty programs
+The repository contains a list of crt.sh data on assets of bug-bounty programs
 Credits: [@Nahamsec](https://twitter.com/NahamSec)

 Current Programs::